tbensky/ProjectClock/readme.md

 Put the nuts onto the #6 screws, to tighten the base to the sides of the escapement.

-# Pendulum and drive weight
+# Installing the pendulum and drive weight